 Supporting theatre and live art records at risk due to COVID-19

-A project to identify and rescue significant theatre and live art records at risk is underway at the Theatre Collection.
+A project to find and support significant theatre and live art records at risk is underway at the Theatre Collection.

-The work also presents an opportunity for us to make our collections more representative of the whole spectrum of theatre activity.
+We are particularly keen to ensure that archives from the whole spectrum of theatre activity are safeguarded for the future.
 Records will need to fall within the scope of our Collections Development Policy (PDF, 500kB), and we will be sensitive to the possibility of alternative homes for the material.

 We are looking to help individuals including but not limited to artists, backstage professionals, designers, directors, photographers, practitioners, producers, and writers, as well as organisations which have been affected by the pandemic and need help with caring for their archives, both digital and analogue.